DUI Serious Bodily Injury

 Authorities must investigate the circumstances of a crash closely, and the prosecutor can bring multiple charges against the driver.
 If the victim's physical injury is serious, and if the driver is convicted of DUI Serious Bodily Injury, it may result in severe criminal penalties.

 The definition of serious bodily injury in Florida is an injury to any person, apart from the accused driver, that consists of a physical condition that leads to a substantial risk of death, severe disfigurement, or permanent loss or disability of any body member or organ function.
+Additionally, even if a major bodily harm is not immediately apparent following a DUI-related collision, the alleged offender could still be prosecuted with this crime if the injuries later appear, become serious, or result in the victim’s death.
+However, a prosecutor must establish that a driver was legally under the influence and that the victim was seriously injured as a direct result of the driver’s negligence.
+If the victim succumbs to his or her injuries and dies, DUI manslaughter and even DUI murder are possible.

 A trio of distinct factors must be proven beyond a reasonable doubt in order for a driver to be charged with a DUI crime of causing serious bodily injury.
 These are: